openhive-network/devportal/_tutorials-recipes/account-creation-process.md

 ]
 ```

-Accounts created with this method, don't have any SP, but do have enough RC to interact with the chain at a starting level.
+Accounts created with this method, don't have any HP, but do have enough RC to interact with the chain at a starting level.

 #### 2. Non-discounted account creation<a name="nondisc"></a>